 Before cooler temperatures chill your water this fall, give any planktonic algae, filamentous algae or chara growing in your pond a dose of Algae Defense®.
 The best time to apply the fast-acting formula is in the morning on a calm, sunny day.
 Simply mix with water and spray directly onto algae with a pressurized sprayer.
 Once the green stuff is dead, don’t forget to remove it with the Pond & Beach Rake to prevent an accumulation of dead algae and muck.

 So what do you do if you’re hosting a Halloween party but the water temperature in your pond—filled with spooky, pea green masses—is lower than 60°F?
 Try clearing things up with The Pond Guy® PondSkim™.
 Measuring 5 feet wide and constructed with a super tough screen, the skimmer floats on the water surface and collects floating algae as you pull it along with your boat.
 Problem solved!

-Pond Talk: How do you break up the pollen that forms on your pond or lake?
+Pond Talk: How do you manage late-season algae blooms in your pond or lake?